 Higher Education (HE)

-The third and fourth year will build on your contextual understanding of crafts and design.
+The second year will build on your contextual understanding of crafts and design.
 You will study studio practice and begin to critically analyse your designs and prototypes to develop your work, ready for batch production.
 There will also be an opportunity to undertake a 10 day work placement to work on live projects and client briefs.

-In your fifth and sixth year you will be able to fine-tune your innovative approaches in design and practise, undertake your dissertation project, and prepare your work for the end of year exhibition project, where you will be able to demonstrate your personal vision and artistic maturity.
+In your third year you will be able to fine-tune your innovative approaches in design and practice, undertake your extended essay project, and prepare your work for the end of year exhibition project, where you will be able to demonstrate your personal vision and artistic maturity.

 The modules shown for this course are those currently being studied by our students, or are proposed new modules.
 Please note that programme structures and individual modules are subject to amendment from time to time as part of the University’s curriculum enrichment programme and in line with changes in the University’s policies and requirements.